-Under the Professional Governance Act (PGA) and Bylaws, BCIA Council structure includes seven (7) Registrant Councillors and up to four (4) Lay Councillors plus the immediate past President, which will be a non voting position, and is comprised from three (3) districts based on numbers per branch as follows:
+Under the Professional Governance Act (PGA) and Bylaws, BCIA Board structure includes seven (7) Registrant Board members and up to four (4) Lay Board members plus the immediate past President, which will be a non voting position, and is comprised from three (3) districts based on numbers per branch as follows:

-District 1 (2 Councillors) - Peace River, Cariboo Central Interior, Kootenay Boundary Branches and Registrant at Large (those outside of BC)

-District 2 (2 Councillors) - Kamloops, Okanagan, and Fraser Valley Branches

-District 3 (3 Councillors) - Vancouver and Victoria & Islands Branches
+- District 1 (2 Board Members) Peace River, Cariboo Central Interior, Kootenay Boundary Branches and Registrant at Large (those outside of BC) - District 2 (2 Board Members) Kamloops, Okanagan, and Fraser Valley Branches - District 3 (3 Board Members) Vancouver and Victoria & Islands Branches

-To comply with the PGA, Council has directed that the election of Councillor(s) be done by District, via online voting.
+To comply with the PGA, Council has directed that the election of Board Members(s) be done by District, via online voting.

 BCIA has eight (8) regional branches throughout the province.
-Registrants are usually assigned to the branch in their region, and attend the professional development events and AGM organized by their local branch.
+Registrants are usually assigned to the branch in their region and attend the professional development events and AGM organized by their local branch.
 Nonetheless, all BCIA registrants are welcome to participate in events hosted by other branches if desired.